 Barring the gray of the road and the melancholic gray of the sky, it was all green all around us.
 The paddy fields had their own shade of green that competed with the green of coconut trees.
 The Stones and pavements decided not to be left behind – they also covered themselves in fresh green moss.

-Rajapur Ganga Waterfalls on Konkan Coast.
+Rajapur Ganga Waterfalls on Konkan Coast

 Another signboard vaguely mentioned Rajpur Ganga.
 We had no idea what it meant, but since it was a brown signboard we kept our eyes open.
 Suddenly we saw a huge waterfall pass by.
-We stopped, reversed and parked our car next to the bikes strategically parked in front of the waterfall.
+We stopped, reversed, and parked our car next to the bikes strategically parked in front of the waterfall.

-I loved the way some bikers have parked their bikes on the road before they lost themselves in the serene waterfall.
+I loved the way some bikers parked their bikes on the road before they lost themselves in the serene waterfall.